Democrats preparing to fight GOP to be ‘party of the parents’ in 2022 midterms

 In some regions, Democrats are digging in on the side of school boards, the opposite strategy of Republicans who side with parents when there is a conflict between the two.

-Matt Moreno, chair of the Waukesha County Democratic Party in Wisconsin, pointed to Democrats’ success in beating back recall efforts in local school board races amid fights over what’s being taught in the classroom.
+Matt Mareno, chair of the Waukesha County Democratic Party in Wisconsin, pointed to Democrats’ success in beating back recall efforts in local school board races amid fights over what’s being taught in the classroom.

 He said Democrats have staked out the “pro-student in the classroom” position “while the Republicans are focusing on banning books, banning the pride flag and holding recall elections.”